Consenting and Environmental

 What can a career look like?

-There are a whole range of organisations to work for - from those developing the wind farms themselves, to third party consultancies, to the advisory and regulatory bodies that assess consent applications and hold them to account.
+There are a whole range of organisations to work for - from those developing the wind farms themselves, to third party consultancies, to the advisory and regulatory bodies that make sure wind farms can proceed in an environmentally sensitive way.

 Those working in consenting related roles can be based in a variety of locations depending on the type of role they have.
 For example, those working in the planning application team as Consent Managers will be based in offices, and sometimes have the option work remotely.
 Environmental surveyors will work in the field as well as doing some desk-based work.